arc80/plywood/base/docs/Developing/NewRepos.md

         args->addTarget(Visibility::Private, "runtime");
     }

-Any time a target based on `PrimeSieve` is added to a build folder (by running `plytool target add PrimeSieve`) and a build system is generated for that build folder, PlyTool executes the C++ function provided here in order to initialize that target.
+Any time a target based on `PrimeSieve` is added to a build folder (by running `crowbar target add PrimeSieve`) and a build system is generated for that build folder, Crowbar executes the C++ function provided here in order to initialize that target.
 In this case, the function does three things:

 1. Marks the target as an executable.
 2. Adds all the source code in the current directory `"."` to the target.
 In this case, the current directory contains a single source file, `Main.cpp`.
-The `false` argument tells PlyTool not to recurse into subdirectories, which isn't relevant here since there aren't any subdirectories.
+The `false` argument tells Crowbar not to recurse into subdirectories, which isn't relevant here since there aren't any subdirectories.
 3. Adds a target named `runtime` as a dependency of the current target.
 Because `plywood` is listed as child repo of the current repo, the dependency target will be initialized from the `runtime` module located in the `plywood` repo.

 <% member src/PrimeSieve/Main.cpp %>